BroadbandForum/data-model-template/specification/index.md

 | **Data Model**                     | A hierarchical set of *Objects*, *Parameters*, *Commands* and/or *Events* that define the managed *Objects* accessible via a particular *Agent*.
 | **Device**                         | Used here as a synonym for *CPE*.
 | **DM Instance**                    | Data Model Schema instance document.
 This is an XML document that conforms to the *DM Schema* and to any additional rules specified in or referenced by the *DM Schema*.
 | **DM Schema**                      | Data Model Schema.
-This is the XML Schema [@XML-Schema-Primer] that is used for defining data models for use with *CWMP* and *USP*.
+This is the XML Schema [@REC-xmlschema-0] that is used for defining data models for use with *CWMP* and *USP*.
 | **DT Instance**                    | Device Type Schema instance document.
 This is an XML document that conforms to the *DT Schema* and to any additional rules specified in or referenced by the *DT Schema*.
 This concept is useful for both CWMP and USP as an offline design tool, but only CWMP uses it at run-time (via the SupportedDataModel Object; see @sec:the-supported-data-model-and-the-instantiated-data-model).
 | **DT Schema**                      | Device Type Schema.
-This is the XML Schema [@XML-Schema-Primer] that is used for describing a *Device*'s *Supported Data Model*.
+This is the XML Schema [@REC-xmlschema-0] that is used for describing a *Device*'s *Supported Data Model*.
 This concept is useful for both CWMP and USP as an offline design tool, but only CWMP uses it at run-time (via the SupportedDataModel Object; see @sec:the-supported-data-model-and-the-instantiated-data-model).
 | **Event**                          | An indication that something of interest has happened that requires the *Agent* to notify the *Controller*.
 | **Instantiated Data Model**        | The *Data Model* that currently exists on an individual *CPE*.
 This refers to the *Object* instances, *Parameters*, *Commands* and/or *Events* that currently exist within the data model.
 It can be thought of as the *Current Supported Data Model* with all the "{i}" placeholders expanded to be the actual *Instance Numbers*.
 For example, "Device.Services.ABCService.{i}." in the *Current Supported Data Model* might correspond to "Device.Services.ABCService.1." and "Device.Services.ABCService.2." in the *Instantiated Data Model*.
 | **Instance Alias**                 | A writeable string that uniquely identifies an instance within a *Multi-Instance Object*